uladzislaukandratsiuk/pm-rest-api/documentation/service_layer.md

 with the application to access and manipulate its data and invoke its business logic.
 The Service Layer fulfills this role.

-  ##### Service Layer by Randy Stafford
+  ##### Service Layer by Randy Stafford:

-  Defines an application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation.
+  > Defines an application's boundary with a layer of services that establishes a set of available
+  > operations and coordinates the application's response in each operation.

 ### Service Design Pattern